Selecting a language will automatically trigger the translation of the page content.

 It helps you:

-• Check your company's profitability or not
+• Check whether your company is profitable or not

 • Identify your financing needs